astropy/astropy/docs/io/ascii/write.rst

 Parameters for ``write()``
 ==========================

 The |write| function accepts a number of parameters that specify the detailed output table format.
 Each of the :ref:`supported_formats` is handled by a corresponding Writer class that can define different defaults, so the descriptions below sometimes mention "typical" default values.
 This refers to the :class:`~astropy.io.ascii.Basic` writer and other similar Writer classes.

-Some output format Writer classes, e.g. :class:`~astropy.io.ascii.Latex` or :class:`~astropy.io.ascii.AASTex` accept additional keywords, that can customize the output further.
+Some output format Writer classes (e.g., :class:`~astropy.io.ascii.Latex` or :class:`~astropy.io.ascii.AASTex`) accept additional keywords that can customize the output further.
 See the documentation of these classes for details.

-**output** : output specifier
+**output**: output specifier
   There are two ways to specify the output for the write operation:

   - Name of a file (string)
-  - File-like object (from open(), StringIO, etc)
+  - File-like object (from open(), StringIO, etc.)

-**table** : input table
+**table**: input table
   Any value that is supported for initializing a |Table| object (see :ref:`construct_table`).

-**format** : output format (default='basic')
+**format**: output format (default='basic')
-  This specifies the format of the ASCII table to be written, for example if it is a basic character delimited table, fixed format table, or a CDS-compatible table, etc.  The value of this parameter must be one of the :ref:`supported_formats`.
+  This specifies the format of the ASCII table to be written, such as a basic character delimited table, fixed-format table, or a CDS-compatible table, etc. The value of this parameter must be one of the :ref:`supported_formats`.

-**delimiter** : column delimiter string
+**delimiter**: column delimiter string
   A one-character string used to separate fields which typically defaults to the space character.
 Other common values might be "," or "|" or "\\t".

-**comment** : string defining start of a comment line in output table For the :class:`~astropy.io.ascii.Basic` Writer this defaults to "# ".
+**comment**: string defining start of a comment line in output table For the :class:`~astropy.io.ascii.Basic` Writer this defaults to "# ".
-  Which and how comments are written depends on the format chosen.
+  Which comments are written and how depends on the format chosen.
   The comments are defined as a list of strings in the input table ``meta['comments']`` element.
 Comments in the metadata of the given
   |Table| will normally be written before the header, although